coderefinery/train-the-trainer/content/about-coderefinery.md

 ---

-## Carpentries membership

-Since November 2018, [NeIC](https://neic.no) is a [Platinum Partner](https://carpentries.org/members/) to [The Carpentries](https://carpentries.org/).

-The Carpentries is an international project that comprises Software Carpentry and Data Carpentry, communities of instructors, trainers, maintainers, helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.
-The Carpentries teach foundational coding and data science skills to researchers worldwide and as such are complementary to CodeRefinery.

-Within the membership the Nordic research community has access to:

-- 6 Carpentries workshops in the Nordics each year.
-The workshop fee is covered by the membership, only the instructor travel is on the host institution.
-- 15 seats in the Carpentries instructor training each year.
-Carpentries train the trainer program aims at building partnerships with Research Software Engineers and researchers who are willing to lead skill transfer within their local communities in the Nordics.

----

 ## Target audience

 ### Carpentries audience

 The Carpentries aims to teach computational **competence** to learners through an applied approach, avoiding the theoretical and general in favor of the practical and specific.